 Risk Event Mitigation Measures Catastrophic failure of a coastal structure.
 Current: routine maintenance is included in the coastal structures budgets; reactive inspection following extreme weather events.
-Proposed: maintain a complete inventory of the Council owned coastal structures and Premature deterioration or obsolescence of an asset.
-Infantain a complete inventory of the Council owned coastal structures and their current condition.
-Current: routine inspections.
-Proposed: continue to undertake increase number of routine inspections and scheduling of maintenance programme.
+Proposed: maintain a complete inventory of the Council owned coastal structures and Premature deterioration or obsolescence of an asset. their current condition.
+Current: • routine inspections.
+Proposed: • continue to undertake increase number of routine inspections and scheduling of maintenance programme.